Skip to main content

 Open

 DOD concurred with this recommendation.
 In June 2023, DOD provided information about efforts of a working group created with representation from key stakeholders in the Office of the Secretary of Defense, the military departments, DeCA, and the military exchanges.
 DOD officials stated that the working group meets regularly, reviews the information available from other federal agencies, and will recommend how DeCA and the exchanges could best use that information to identify, assess, and respond to risks of forced labor in the production of all types of resale goods, and assist with the development of the requirement to do so.
 According to DOD, the working group has drafted an overarching policy that will require the use of information available from other federal agencies and details how to use information to identify, assess, and respond to risks of forced labor in the production of all types of resale goods.
-In June 2024, DOD officials stated they plan to incorporate relevant updates to the forced labor guidance into two separate DOD issuances and estimate both will be issued no later than March 2025.
+In August 2024, DOD officials stated they plan to incorporate relevant updates to the forced labor guidance into two separate DOD issuances and estimate both will be issued by October 2025.

 Department of Defense The Secretary of Defense should clarify which OSD office or offices have the responsibility to communicate other federal agencies' information on potentially at-risk goods to DOD's commissaries and exchanges.
 (Recommendation 4)